YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 										       AIO = OFF
     GDE>

-Notice how the database file is defined using the environment variable ``ydb_dir``.
+Notice how the database file is defined using the environment variable :code:`ydb_dir`.
 Using environment variables allows multiple processes to share a global directory, with different processes referring to different database files, depending on environment variable values.

 .. note::

-    The parameters in the global directory are used only by ``mupip create`` to create a new database file.
+    The parameters in the global directory are used only by :code:`mupip create` to create a new database file.
 At other times, the global directory is used only to map global variable names to database files.
 So, if you change the global directory, existing database files are not changed.
 If you change a parameter in a database file, unless you also change the global directory used to create the database file, the next time you create that file, it will use old parameters in the global directory.

-The ``show -map`` command gives visualization of the mapping of names to database files in the global directory.
+The :code:`show -map` command gives visualization of the mapping of names to database files in the global directory.

 .. code-block:: bash